Details About Registering for the ACT

 2. How much does the ACT Test Cost?

-The basic registration fee for the ACT test covers the test fee as well as the fee for issuing your score reports to up to four colleges for which you have shown preference while registering.
-The basic registration fee for the ACT test excluding the Writing test is $34, and that for the ACT test including the Writing test is $49.50.
+The basic registration fee for the test covers the test fee as well as the fee for issuing your score reports to up to four colleges for which you have shown preference while registering.
+The basic registration fee for the test excluding the Writing test is $34, and fees inclusive of Writing test is $49.50.

-When registering for the ACT test, you must pay the registration fee.
+When apply for the test, you must pay the registration fee.
 However, you may have to pay an additional fee apart from the basic registration fee if you are:

 - Registering for the test after the deadline.